Josh Groban Gets Vulnerable: "I felt like a talentless piece of SH*T!" How He Battled Inner Demons & Found Happiness

 And

-a final thing:
+the final thing:

 stay hungry for,

-oh my definition of greatness
+Oh, my definition of greatness.

+as being somebody that they aspire to be or look up to.
 I think, you know, the people that have been exhibited greatness in my life, when I look at my folks and I look at the teachers that

-to this day, I will always call them by Mr.
+to this day, I will always call them by Mr. or Mrs.

 they did it for all the right reasons, even when nobody was looking.